National Railway Equipment: N-ViroMotive Series

 NRE's flagship locomotive product is dubbed the N-ViroMotive and is targeted at providing light duty road switcher engines with increased efficiency and decreased air and noise pollution.
 These locomotives are specifically targeted for yards and other urban environments where noise & exhaust from idling locomotives can become a nuisance.
 They also fill a market segment for light duty locomotives now largely abandoned by the major builders, GE & Electro-Motive, which have not listed such locomotives in their catalog for nearly 20 years.

-N-ViroMotives are newly built as opposed to a rebuilt with donor parts.
-They use a low hood design with up to three diesel gensets that supply current to the traction motors.
+N-ViroMotives are newly built as opposed to rebuilt with donor parts.
+They use a low hood design with up to three diesel generator sets (gensets) that supply power to the traction motors.
 The current gensets use a 700 hp Cummins diesel engine and can be easily swapped in and out for repair or overhaul work.
-The gensets are computer controlled to switch on and off according to the demands of hauling the load.
+The gensets are computer-controlled to switch on and off according to the demands of hauling the load.
 Trucks are of the EMD standard Blomberg B design.

-As of 2009, NREC has sold upwards of 210 N-ViroMotives to many different railroads, including the U.S. Army, with the largest order of 60 being delivered to the Union Pacific who plans to use them in the smog conscious L.A. area.
+As of 2009, NREC has sold upwards of 210 N-ViroMotives to many different railroads, including the U.S. Army, with the largest order of 60 being delivered to the Union Pacific which plans to use them in the smog conscious L.A. area.